Achievable logoAchievable logo

 Causes of cell injury

-2. Physical injury: Physical trauma, extremes of temperatures, electric shock, barometric pressure changes etc. can all cause cellular injury e.g. frostbite in extreme cold weather.
+2. Physical injury: Physical trauma, extremes of temperatures, electric shock, barometric pressure changes, etc. can all cause cellular injury (e.g., frostbite in extreme cold weather).

-4. Infectious agents: All types of pathogenic microbes including viruses, bacteria, fungi, rickettsia, parasites and prions can cause cell injury.
+4. Infectious agents: All types of pathogenic microbes, including viruses, bacteria, fungi, rickettsia, parasites and prions, can cause cell injury.

-7. Genetic defects: Genetic mutations lead to various disorders such as cystic fibrosis, sickle cell anemia, Marfan’s syndrome.
+7. Genetic defects: Genetic mutations lead to various disorders such as cystic fibrosis, sickle cell anemia, and Marfan’s syndrome.
 Most of them are inherited.

 Mechanisms of cell injury